Grab a pint and a snack made by a NAIT grad!

 Executive chef Hans Carlos Pinto (Cook '06)

 Check out one of downtown Edmonton's most expansive patios while enjoying an array of snacks, salads, deep-dish pizzas, sandiwches and more.
 And, of course, the beer is made in house, including everything from a stalwart lager to a juicy pale ale to a refreshing sour.

 Owners and brewers Ben Fiddler (Instrument Technician '01, Electrician '02) and Chad Paulson (Instrument Technician '09)

 Since October, 2016, Ben Fiddler and Chad Paulson have applied their trades training to craft beer.
 Stop in for a taste or take home a growler (a.k.a. jug).
 There's lots to choose from the easygoing DIBS raspberry wheat ale to the pronounced but balanced Saints and Sinners IPA.

 Owners Kevin Danard (Landscape Architectural Technology ’97) and Jeff Pollock (Business Administration - Finance ’95)

-The Growlery joins the ever-expanding Alberta craft beer scene with small-batch beers made fresh onsite.
-Two core beers, a light kolsch and a bold IPA, are served alongside a revolving cast of seasonal brews.
+The Growlery represents the ever-expanding Alberta craft beer scene in north-central Edmonton with small-batch beers made fresh onsite.
+Core beers including a light kolsch, a bold IPA, a juicy hazy IPA and a crisp lager are served alongside a revolving cast of seasonal brews.